Five tips for creating a memorable guest experience

 - Discounted parking spaces or other exclusive offers, like discounts on attraction costs

 Although it does require a considerable investment, having an in-house restaurant is a great way to generate additional revenue and prestige.

-A top-notch, on-site dining experience not only provides incredible customer satisfaction through excellent customer service provided by employees trained in how to properly handle food through a program such as 360 Training’s food handlers certificate course, but is also highly convenient for guests.
+A top-notch, on-site dining experience not only provides incredible customer satisfaction through excellent customer service provided by employees trained in how to properly handle food through a program, but is also highly convenient for guests.
 Features of such hotel restaurants are:

 - Delicious yet affordable dining

 - Expedited room service

 - Incentives guests to dine

 If you do not have an in-house restaurant, you can always partner with a reputed local restaurant.
 You can also incentivize your guests to experience local experiential dining.
 It helps local businesses with additional footfall and strengthens your business relationships with the local community.

 5) Offer entertainment

 Entertainment has become one of the pivotal components of the hospitality industry, and hotels that offer such services always have a leg up.